File format: Filename extension

-Hiding the extension, however, can create the appearance of multiple files with the same name in the same folder; which is confusing.
-For example, an image may be needed both in .eps format (for publishing) and .png format (for web sites) and one might name them with the same base name; for example CompanyLogo.eps and CompanyLogo.png.
+Hiding the extension, however, can create the appearance of multiple files with the same name in the same folder, which is confusing for people.
+For example, an image may be needed both in .eps format (for publishing) and .png format (for web sites) and one might name them with the same base name (for example, CompanyLogo.eps and CompanyLogo.png).
 With extensions hidden they appear to have the same name: CompanyLogo.

 Hiding extensions can also pose a security risk.
 For example, a malicious user could create an executable program with an innocent name such as "Holiday photo.jpg.exe".
 The ".exe" would be hidden and an unsuspecting user would see "Holiday photo.jpg", which would appear to be a JPEG image, usually unable to harm the machine.
 However, the operating system would still see the ".exe" extension and run the program, which would then be able to cause harm to the computer.
 The same is true with files with only one extension: as it is not shown to the user, no information about the file can be deduced without explicitly investigating the file.
 To further trick users, it is possible to store an icon inside the program, in which case some operating systems' icon assignment for the executable file (.exe) would be overridden with an icon commonly used to represent JPEG images, making the program look like an image.
 Extensions can also be spoofed: some Microsoft Word macro viruses create a Word file in template format and save it with a .doc extension.
 Since Word generally ignores extensions and looks at the format of the file, these would open as templates, execute, and spread the virus.
 This represents a practical problem for Windows systems where extension-hiding is turned on by default.